rawbsrn/Pizza-Time/README.md

 Describe: Pizza.prototype.assignTopId()

-Test: "It should return a number based on the number of the currentId issued"
+Test: "It should return a number based on the number of the topId issued"
 Code: Pizza.assignTopId()
 Expected Output: 1